 About the data

-• Inclusion criterion: VRCFinder's DB only collects products with 300+ likes, so items that hadn't reached 300 likes at the aggregation date are not included
+- Inclusion criterion: VRCFinder's DB only collects items with 300+ likes.
+Items that hadn't crossed that threshold at compile time are not included